Willys12/alx-system_engineering-devops/0x0A-configuration_management/README.md

-<center><h1>0x0A.
-Configuration management<h2></center>
+<center> <h1>0x0A.
+Configuration management<h2> </center>

-- Configuration management:- It is an IT management process that tracks individual configuration items of an IT system.
+- Configuration management:- It is an IT management process that tracks individual configuration items of an IT systems e.g databases and sservers.

 ## Tools
 1. Puppet